 The syntax of this command goes like this :

 We will replace “command” with find.
 The “directory” should be replaced with the directory path that you want to be searched for.
 You can specify multiple directories too.
 “Test” means a condition which the files should match.
-The most common test we use is name.
+The most common test we use names.
 We specify a name and search for the files of the name.
-An example of the name test is -
+An example of the name test is –

 This command will search for files name “foo” (case sensitive) in the ~ (home directory of the user).
-You can also search multiple directories.
-For example -
+You can also search for multiple directories.
+For example –

-This command will search for the files named “foo” in home directory of the user as well as in the the “/media/user/” path ( usually where all the other partitions are mounted).
+This command will search for the files named “foo” in the home directory of the user as well as in the “/media/user/” path ( usually where all the other partitions are mounted).

 You can use wildcards too for patterns.
 Just don’t forget to use the double quotes around the pattern or name with wildcards to suppress expansion.

 Now, there is a test called size.
 This is used to find files on the basis of their sizes.

 This command will show you files that are exactly 10 MB, and I don’t think it will be much useful as people can remember the exact file names.
 That is why we use –

 This command will show all files above 10 MB.
 You already guessed how to search for large files now.
 It depends on what size you call large.
 If you need to use GB, then, simply replace “M” with “G”.

 This command will search for files above 3 GB.I know that meaning of large varies over contexts.
 For example, large is different for images and movies.
 Images are around 1 or 2 MB.
 But videos don’t practically exist around that size.
 So, combine the size and name tests.